 We each have lofty goals and aspirations.
-Maybe you want to be a neurosurgeon, or be a multimillionaire, or change the world with your new app idea.
-These are great, but these are not great starting points when cultivating discipline.
+Maybe you want to be a neurosurgeon or a multimillionaire, or maybe you want to change the world with your new app idea.
+These are exciting goals, but they are not great starting points for cultivating discipline.
 Instead, start small.

 For example, if your goal is to lose weight, do not start by saying you want to lose 1 pound of fat per week.
 Jumping in with ambitious goals is only setting yourself up for failure.
-Start smaller than that.
+Start small and build.
 First, eliminate sugary drinks and only drink water with meals.
 Once you have mastered that, eliminate the habit of eating dessert after dinner every night or substitute a serving of fruit instead.
 And so on and so forth.

-By starting with smaller steps and celebrating smaller victories, you build momentum and confidence to continue moving forward.
+By starting with smaller steps and celebrating small victories, you build momentum and confidence to continue moving forward.

 2 | Practice Daily